scottfalconer/self-learning-skills/README.md

 # self-learning-skills

-**A sidecar memory system that lets AI agents learn from experience.**
+**A simple system to help AI agents learn from their experiences.**

-This skill allows agents (Claude Code, GitHub Copilot, Codex, etc.) to **recall** previous solutions and **record** "Aha moments" without modifying their core instructions during a run.
+---

+I built self-learning-skills because I noticed my agents often spent time poking around and guessing at things I had already solved in previous runs.
+I used to manually copy-paste those fixes into future prompts or backport them into my skills.

+This repo streamlines that workflow.
+It acts as a sidecar memory that:

+* Stops the guessing: Records "Aha moments" locally so the agent doesn't start from zero next time.
-Uniquely, it features a **Backporting Workflow** that lets you "graduate" proven memories into permanent improvements in your other skills (e.g., updating a `database-skill` with a better query pattern you discovered).
+* Graduates knowledge: Includes a CLI workflow to Backport proven memories into permanent improvements in your actual skills or docs.
+* It works with Claude Code, GitHub Copilot, and Codex and any other system that implements the  https://agentskills.io specification.

 ---